Imhaet/BunsenLabs-Lithium/README.md

 <br />
 <br />

-## PERSONAL SYSTEM SETTINGS IN KDE
+## PERSONAL SYSTEM SETTINGS IN KDE - ⚠ THIS PART HASN'T BEEN TESTED ‼
+Also, Bunsen does not use KDE, but OpenBox.

+##### Notes
+Shortcut Keys are handled in:
+.config/conky/BL-Lithium-conky.conf

 Following are my personal settings for the DE in KDE.